SEIKO SILVERWAVE (Rare) AUTOMATIC, VINTAGE 1960s

 Dial

-Silver with horizontal indices (rarity) and date function at 3 o'clock.
+Black, with date display at 3 o'clock.

 Bezel